edgedb/edgedb/docs/intro/quickstart/working.rst

 .. edb:split-section::

-  Now that we have a schema defined, let's create a simple page with a button that allows users to import a deck of cards from a JSON file.
-We'll use Next.js server actions to handle the file upload and insert the data into our database.
+  Now that you have a schema defined, create a simple page with a button that allows users to import a deck of cards from a JSON file.
+Use Next.js server actions to handle the file upload and insert the data into your database.
 The JSON file will contain the deck name, optional description, and an array of cards with front and back text.

   .. note::
       If you are seeing TypeScript or ESLint errors, you may need to restart the TypeScript language server, or the ESLint server.
 Sometimes when adding new files, the language server or ESLint will not pick up the new files until you restart the server.
-This will be true for the rest of the tutorial, but the majority of development is not creating new files, so after this initial onboarding pain, you'll find that editor tooling works well.
+This will be true for the rest of the tutorial, but the majority of development is not creating new files, so after this initial onboarding pain, you will find that editor tooling works well.
 This is not a Gel-specific issue, but rather a general issue with starting a new project.

   .. edb:split-point::